sudentrs/DSA210-Data-Science-Term-Project/README.md

 I have two main datasets
 * My personal bank transaction history starting from the end of 2022.
 * My daily emotional logs which are derived from my journal starting from 2023.

+I got my transaction history from Akbank which is the main bank that  I use.
+Data was in an Excel file with columns representing time, date, transaction amount, balance, and description -which provides information about the content of my purchase.

+I have been keeping a journal in a physical format since the start of 2023.
+There are short entries for every day with occasional days that I forgot to write.
+To use this data for my project, I created an Excel file with columns date and mood.
+Depending on the general vibe and the content of the entry, I marked the mood for the day as strong negative, negative, mildly negative, neutral, mildly positive, positive, strong positive or no-entry.

+## My Plan

 ## Data Processing